Jazz4Dayz/AndroidFundementals-Java-_Course/README.md

 # AndroidFundementals_Java_Course

-Just my code as I follow the introduction to android at https://codelabs.developers.google.com/android-training/
+Just my code as I follow the introduction to android using Java at https://codelabs.developers.google.com/android-training/